12q1/local_docs/words/absorbing.md

-# absorbing
+# Absorbing

 ---
-## Verb #verb
+#verb
 - **To include so that it no longer has separate existence; to overwhelm; to cause to disappear as if by swallowing up; to incorporate; to assimilate; to take in and use up.**
 - **To engulf, as in water; to swallow up.**
 - **To suck up; to drink in; to imbibe, like a sponge or as the lacteals of the body; to chemically take in.**
 - **To take in energy and convert it, as**
  - _Example: Heat, light, and electricity are absorbed in the substances into which they pass._
 - **To engross or engage wholly; to occupy fully**
 - **To occupy or consume time.**
 - **Assimilate mentally.**